 Excited for his role as Chef de Cuisine, Jason lights up when asked about what future diners have to look forward to at The Ocean Room.
 “Diners come here looking for a dining experience, not just a dinner.
 Our guests can expect The Ocean Room team to deliver an honest, well thought out menu.
 We are an ingredient driven kitchen and are always looking forward to what each season has to bring to us.”

-Ryley McGillis, Jasmine Porch Chef de Cuisine, managed various aspects of the restaurant for three years running.
-Now at the helm of The Sanctuary's signature dining experience, Chef Ryley passionately "revisits" Jasmine's original concept roots, the traditions of the Lowcountry.
-Chef Ryley trained and graduated from both Le Cordon Bleu Academy and Florida State University.
-Raised and educated in sunny Florida, Chef Ryley's exposure to food and dining diversity helped develop his natural appreciation and ability towards cooking and entertaining.
-To this day his favorite cooked items are simple, timeless, whole food dishes.
-This approach has enriched the food and service ways of Jasmine Porch's award-winning southern style offerings.
+As Executive Sous Chef, Ryley McGillis aids in leading the culinary team of The Sanctuary at Kiawah Island Golf Resort.
+Chef McGillis trained and graduated from both Le Cordon Bleu Academy and Florida State University.
+Raised and educated in sunny Florida, Chef McGillis' exposure to food and dining diversity helped develop his natural appreciation and ability towards cooking and entertaining.
+To this day his favorite meals are simple, timeless, whole food dishes while practicing the sustainable efforts of farm to table.

-Prior to joining the Kiawah Island culinary team, Chef Ryley held coveted Charleston restaurant positions: Zinc Bistro and Bar (Mount Pleasant) and Charleston Place Hotel (Downtown).
-Chef Ryley makes his mark supporting annual community events such as the Taste of Charleston, Gourmet & Grapes, Ronald McDonald House Five Star Day, Charleston Stage Gala and Jasmine's own Stones Throw Series.
-It is through these efforts that Chef Ryley and the Jasmine Porch culinary team can be stewards of the immediate farm and fishing resource community.
+Prior to joining the Kiawah Island culinary team, Chef McGillis held coveted Charleston restaurant positions: Zinc Bistro and Bar (Mount Pleasant) and Charleston Place Hotel (Downtown).
+He makes his mark supporting annual community events such as the Taste of Charleston, Gourmet & Grapes, Ronald McDonald House Five Star Day, Charleston Wine & Food Festival in addition to lending a hand through the art of food.
+It is through these efforts that Chef McGillis and the culinary team at The Sanctuary can be stewards of the immediate farm and fishing resource community.

-Chef Fitzgerald knows how to combine fresh high quality ingredients with simple straightforward preparations to achieve dishes that satisfy even his most discerning guests.
+Matthew Fitzgerald, Executive Banquet Chef of The Sanctuary, knows how to combine fresh high quality ingredients with simple straightforward preparations to achieve dishes that satisfy all palates.
 Upon graduation from the prestigious Johnson & Wales University with an A.A.S. in Culinary Arts and a B.S. in Food Service Management, Matthew applied his culinary skills as Sous Chef at some of Charleston's leading restaurants such as Fish, 39 Rue De Jean and Coast.

 He joined the Kiawah Island Golf Resort culinary team in 2006 because of his deep appreciation for the resort's uncompromising dedication to culinary traditions and guest service philosophies.
 He began his journey in Jasmine Porch working his way up to Sous Chef in less than one year.
-In 2009, he moved to Turtle Point Clubhouse as Sous Chef and became an instrumental part in creating the concept and opening Tomasso with Chef Joe Dion.
-When Chef Dion was promoted to another position within the resort, Chef Fitzgerald was the obvious choice to lead the culinary staff of the restaurant.
-He continues to explore and develop his talent and creations as he now leads The Sanctuary Banquet Division as Chef Tournant.
+In 2009, he moved to Turtle Point Clubhouse as Sous Chef and became an instrumental part in creating the concept and opening of Tomasso, while soon after moving his way up to Chef de Cuisine.
+Now overseeing the Banquet Division, chef continues to explore and develop his talent and creations within The Sanctuary.

 Growing up in a military family, Chef Jon was exposed to various culinary mores in Japan, Europe, Latin America and the United States.
 However, he developed his true passion for food and gained his first culinary experience while working in local restaurants along the Crystal Coast area of North Carolina.
 Originally considering a degree in business management in 2004, he decided his true calling and passion was in culinary arts and he went in search of "hands on" experience.
 He spent the next seven years improving his culinary capabilities while working in resort areas in North Carolina, as the "Grill Master" Beach Bar and Grill, Caneel Bay resort, St. Johns, U.S. Virgin Islands, and as the Banquet Manager and Sous Chef, Steamboat Grand Resort Hotel, Steamboat Springs, Colorado.